Dr.

 ece.oezkanelsen@inf.ethz.ch

 I obtained my PhD degree in December 2018 from ETH Zurich.
-At the time of my Master's Degree, I worked with image processing and machine learning methods using probabilistic models for efficient semantic segmentation and object detection.
-During my PhD, I have tackled problems of image reconstruction and image processing for cancer research.
-The goal of my doctoral thesis was to explore methods to characterize bio-mechanical properties of soft tissues using ultrasound where I designed and developed robust computational and image reconstruction techniques for imaging bio-mechanical tissue parametrizations (such as speed-of-sound) using convex optimization methods and inverse problem formulations.
+During my Master's Degree, I focused on image processing and machine learning methods using probabilistic models for efficient semantic segmentation and object detection.
+My doctoral research centered on developing methods to characterize the bio-mechanical properties of soft tissues using ultrasound.

 You can find a video portrait of me here.